waveyboym/Chat-App/README.md

 # Chat-App
 A real time chat application done with electron and react with a firebase backend

+# Note
+I am currently working on migrating this project to tauri and making changes and fixes instead of strictly providing fixes for errors in this repo.
+The update for that should be out soon...

 # Presentation
 ![private messaging](img/privchat.png "private messaging")
 \